Fourth Degree Misdemeanor DWI/DUI

 Additionally, the offender must pass an alcohol and controlled substance knowledge test, apply for a new Minnesota driver’s license and pay a $680 reinstatement fee.

 The first time someone is charged with a crime it can be a very stressful and confusing time.
 Experience matters with a crime as complex as DWI.
-Gerald Miller PA has over 35 years of experience helping and guiding people through these frightening and difficult times.
+Gerald Miller PA, a DUI Attorney in Minneapolis, has over 35 years of experience helping and guiding people through these frightening and difficult times.
 Contact Gerald Miller PA today at 612-341-9080 for a free consultation.

 For more information see the Minnesota 4th Degree Driving While Impaired Statute 169A.27.